 The photo shows the Vice Chancellor, Professor Jane den Hollander; the Mayor of Geelong, Cr Keith Fagg; the Premier of Victoria and Minister for Regional Cities, the Hon.
 Dr Denis Napthine; Mr Michael Betts, Chairman of the Committee for Geelong; and the Vision 2 Project Director and Head of the School of Architecture and Built Environment, Professor Hisham Elkadi.

-CMII is one of the sponsors of WCCA'2013: VI World Congress on Communication and Arts, to be held at Deakin University Waterfront Campus, 4 -7 April, 2013.
+CMII was one of the sponsors of WCCA'2013: VI World Congress on Communication and Arts, held at Deakin University Waterfront Campus, 4- April, 2013.

 A team of art practitioners in the Centre for Memory, Imagination and Invention at Deakin University.

-On Friday 22 February at Deakin-on-Timor, Warrnambool City Centre, 165 Timor St, Warrnambool 3280, each of the following artists will be talking about their participation in the ‘Flows and Catchments’ project through the Centre for Memory, Imagination and Invention:
+On Friday 22 February at Deakin-on-Timor, Warrnambool City Centre, 165 Timor St, Warrnambool 3280, each of the following artists spoke about their participation in the ‘Flows and Catchments’ project through the Centre for Memory, Imagination and Invention: